mdancho84/mdancho84.github.io/_drafts/the-most-useful-r-package-you-dont-know-yet.md

 **I _love_ guessing games.** You get to see why I picked what I picked (and I get to introduce you to my R packages at the same time).

-As a bonus, every R package I cover here IS super valuable.
-But just not the one that IS the most valuable AND least popular.
-Hehe.
+As a bonus, every R package I cover here IS **super valuable**.
+But just not the one that IS the both valuable AND few know if it.

 ## It's _not_ tidyquant